apify/apify-docs/docs/access_rights/organization_account/how_to_use.md

 ## [](#in-the-apify-app) In the Apify app

-You can switch into **Organization account** view using the account button in the top-right corner.
+You can switch into **Organization account** view using the account button in the top-left corner.

 ![Switch to organization account]({{@asset access_rights/images/switch-to-organization.png}})